rht-labs/labs-ci-cd/docker/sonarqube/README.md

   * displayName: Extra SonarQube startup properties
   * Description: Extra startup properties for SonarQube (in the form of "-Dsonar.someProperty=someValue")
   * Default Value:
+* Variable: JDBC_USER
+  * Description: Username for database user that will be used for accessing the database.
+  * displayName: database Connection Username
+  * from: user[A-Z0-9]{3}
+  * generate: expression
+  * Required: true
+* Variable: JDBC_PASSWORD
+  * Description: Password for the database connection user.
+  * displayName: database Connection Password
+  * from: '[a-zA-Z0-9]{16}'
+  * generate: expression
+  * Required: true
 * Variable: JDBC_URL
   * displayName: JDBC URL for connecting to the SonarQube database
   * Description: Password used for SonarQube database authentication (leave blank to use ephemeral database)